pjking07/pjking07.github.io/pages/cv.md

 ---

-Though  a software engineer vocationally, I have felt an earnest call to ministry since college and am currently pursuing pulpit supply, interim ministry, and itinerant ministry.
-I  have been preparing for church ministry through internship opportunities, academic study, voracious reading, intense dialog, and even a  foray into electronic publishing.
-Although my primary focus has been church health, including church planting and church strengthening, I have also been gifted in personal counseling and have experience in adoption ministry.
+Having felt an earnest call to ministry since college, I have been preparing for church ministry through internship opportunities, academic study, voracious reading, intense dialog, and even a foray into electronic publishing.
+Although my primary ministerial focus has been church health, I have also been gifted in personal counseling and have experience in adoption ministry.
+I am currently available for itinerant preaching, intentional interims, and church consultations.

 I affirm the [Abstract of Principles](http://www.sbts.edu/documents/abstract.pdf),[^ap] the [Baptist Faith and Message 2000](http://www.sbc.net/bfm/bfm2000.asp), the [Chicago Statement on Biblical Inerrancy](http://www.sebts.edu/files/chicago-statement-on-biblical-inerrancy.pdf), and the [Danvers Statement on Biblical Manhood and Womanhood](http://cbmw.org/uncategorized/the-danvers-statement/).